rlofc/GameDevTemplates/docs/index.rst

                            die;
     };

-We also try to prefer structuring things in compilation time rather than runtime.
+GDT also prefers structuring things in compile time rather than runtime.
 This is done through using templates, static polymorphism, CRTP and other nasty tricks.
 The general idea is that it's faster to parse through a compiler's error message (even ones involving templates) than debugging a misbehavior in runtime.

 Built for tomorrow
 ~~~~~~~~~~~~~~~~~~
-GDT is using modern C++, applying smart techniques where it makes sense,
+GDT is using modern C++, applying smart (cough, arsed, cough..) techniques where it makes sense,
 while holding back from over-using the language where it isn't.

 Built for you